andrevidela/Research-report/Thesis/index.md

 ## Methodology

 In order to test the effectiveness of this optimisation I ran a series of benchmarks using a modified version of the Idris2 compiler.
-The changes are sumarized in section 6.2.
+The changes are summarised in section 6.2.
 This section presents the methodology employed to measure the effectiveness of the optimisation.

 First I am going to talk about the core assumptions necessary to measure performance.
 Then I will present 3 benchmark programs that will help verify or contradict our assumption about performance.
-Finally I will present the tools used to run the benchmarks and the conditions in which they were run.
+Finally, I will present the tools used to run the benchmarks and the conditions in which they were run.

 ### Core assumptions